Timothykagondu/Timothykagondu/readme.md

 # Bio
 I'm an upcoming Software and video game developer, based in Kiambu, kenya.
-## 🔭 I’m currently School
+## 🔭 I’m currently in School.
-## 🌱 I’m currently learning Ruby
+## 🌱 I’m currently learning Ruby.
-## 💬 Ask me about Gaming and Video game development
+## 💬 Ask me about, Gaming and Video game development.
 ## ⚡ Gregory issacs to the world.
+I love Roots and Culture.

 ---
 [![](https://visitcount.itsvg.in/api?id=Timothykagondu&icon=0&color=0)](https://visitcount.itsvg.in)